Protryon/lib-rs-mirror/data/page/about.md

 Crate pages highlight out-of-date dependency versions:

 * If there's no version number, the crate uses the latest, most popular version of the dependency.
-* If there's a verison number in black, the crate uses the latest version of the dependency, which is newer than the most popular version of the dependency.
+* If there's a version number in black, the crate uses the latest version of the dependency, which is newer than the most popular version of the dependency.
 * If there's a version number in orange, the crate uses slightly out-of-date version of the dependency.
 * If there's a version number in bold dark red, the crate uses outdated or deprecated version of the dependency.